thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 - I thought R1 and R2 at the edge would be obvious choices to serve as RRs - so that R5 and R6 learn all routes.
 But in practice, I read it's actually better to split the responsibilities of your network devices.

 - We don't have to have EVERYTHING riding on the stability of R1 and R2 as they are already handling the eBGP.
-We'll configure R5 and R6 in the enterprise core as the RRs, so that all 4 iBGP routers can communicate and learn all internal routes.
+We'll configure R5 and R6 in the enterprise core as the RRs, so that all 4 iBGP routers can communicate and learn all BGP routes.

 Adding first iBGP neighbor R2.
 The `remote-as` command defines what AS the neighbor belongs to.